imnulhaqueruman/ros2_begginers/Intro_to_ROS2_tools/readme.md

 #### I have run some nodes with different names, and here is what I see with rqt_graph.
 #### monitoring the runing node selecting Plugins > Introspection > Node Graph.
 ![Alt text](image-2.png)

+#### In this section you’ve discovered 2 important tools you’ll use for any ROS2 application you develop: the ros2 cli (Command Line Interface), and rqt with all its plugins.
+During the course you’ll continue to practice with those tools, and you’ll discover more of them.